 Instead, you should feel confident that you have earned it, but also appreciate why you are not rewarded when you don’t meet expectations.
 One way to get around this is to ask your manager to set clear, measurable goals to reduce misinterpretation later down the line.
 You’ll then be less likely to expect reward if your work isn’t up to scratch.

 Another troubling characteristic of an entitled employee is the sense of superiority.
 In more serious cases, this type of attitude can lead to difficult relationships with managers and co-workers.
 You may be left feeling frustrated, in want of more responsibility and recognition.
 This aspect of employee entitlement is not always a negative thing if you are careful to moderate your behaviour and show respect for your team and management.

 Believing that you do a better job than another colleague is not a crime, nor is it necessarily damaging to the team.
 In fact, it can be an asset if you are prepared to continuously prove that you’re the best – but it won’t work if your attitude isn’t right!

 Once again, in extreme cases, hypersensitivity to the opinions of others can negatively impact your relationships within the workplace.
 However, if you learn to look at positive and negative feedback as constructive, this trait can be used to your advantage.
 Caring what people think is a great motivator to continuously improve and will make you accountable for your actions.

 Beating entitlement at work is no easy feat but can be conquered by adapting your behaviour.
 While not everything is in your control as an employee, it’s a way to get to the root of your problems at work and change them for the better.

-For more helpful information on applying for jobs, writing CVs and conducting yourself in an interview, check out the careers advice section on ProClinical’s blog.
+For more helpful information on applying for jobs, writing CVs and interview skills, check out the careers advice section on ProClinical’s blog.